ivanglubish/arcade-game/README.md

 - The fifth block change player's image on a Boy;

 ## How to play the game
 Using the arrow keys try to reaces the water-block moving on blocks.
 Try avoid collision with Enemy.
 If you will collid with Enemy you will be return back to your position and your images will be retorn to beginer.
 When you will get to the water, your player's image will be change.
 Each water-block will change the player's to a different image.
 The hardest mission it's to get the Princess images.
 Princess images located on a first water-block from left.
+Each time when you will reaces the water-block you will be return back to a new position.